xleon/I18N-Portable/README.md

 - Use it everywhere: simple projects, cross platform Mvvm frameworks, etc.
 - Really simple to setup (less than 5 mins to get up and running).
 - Simple locale files (.txt with key/value pairs) rather than json or xml.
-- Simple to use: `"TranslationKey".Translate()`
+- Simple to use: `"TranslationKey".Translate()`.
-- Very tiny: less than 10kb
+- Very tiny: less than 10kb.
 - Tested with 100% code coverage.
-This library is also being used in serveral production projects.

 ### Install